 Next, we examine whether $\operatorname{DD}(t)$ enables the principal to increase her payoff relative to $\operatorname{KG}$.
 The answer depends crucially on patience, i.e., the relationship between $r_p$ and $r$.
-The gain from $\operatorname{DD}(t)$ compared with $\operatorname{KG}$ is that the agent always starts working regardless of the task quality, and the loss from $\operatorname{DD}(t)$ is that the agent shirks from the low-quality task after the disclosure at time $t$.
+The gain from $\operatorname{DD}(t)$ compared with $\operatorname{KG}$ is that the agent always starts working regardless of the task quality, and the loss from $\operatorname{DD}(t)$ is that the agent quits from the low-quality task after the disclosure at time $t$.
 Since the gain occurs earlier than the loss, an impatient principal benefits from $\operatorname{DD}(t)$.
-The formal result is summarized in the following lemma. \begin{Lem} Fix a time $t>0$. $\operatorname{DD}(t)$ increases the principal's payoff relative to $\operatorname{KG}$ for some range of priors if and only if the principal is less patient than the agent, i.e., $r_p>r$. \end{Lem} Figure \ref{fig:DD(t)vs.KG} illustrates the pattern in Lemma \ref{lem:1}.
-In particular, when the principal is less patient than the agent, i.e., $r_p>r$, $\operatorname{DD}(t)$ is better for the principal than $\operatorname{KG}$ for some priors (Figure \ref{fig:imp}); when the principal is more patient than the agent, i.e., $r_p<r$, $\operatorname{DD}(t)$ is worse for the principal than $\operatorname{KG}$ for all priors (Figure \ref{fig:pat}).
+The formal result is summarized in the following lemma. \begin{Lem} Fix a time $t>0$. $\operatorname{DD}(t)$ increases the principal's payoff relative to $\operatorname{KG}$ for some range of priors if and only if the principal is less patient than the agent, i.e., $r_p>r$. \end{Lem} \begin{proof} All proofs of the results in the main text are in Appendix \ref{app:proof}. \end{proof} Figure \ref{fig:DD(t)vs.KG} illustrates this pattern: when $r_p>r$, there exists a range of priors for which $\operatorname{DD}(t)$ yields higher payoffs than $\operatorname{KG}$ (Figure \ref{fig:imp}); when $r_p<r$, $\operatorname{DD}(t)$ is worse for the principal than $\operatorname{KG}$ for all priors (Figure \ref{fig:pat}).